microsoft/SciStanPy/dms_stan/growth_models.md

 \end{align}
 $$

 Again, because DMS Stan works with relative proportions of variants, not absolute counts.
-The total sum of the proportions of all variants ($\sum_{j = 1}^Nx_j$) must thus be equal to 1.
-This gives us
+The total sum of the proportions of all variants ($\sum_{j = 1}^Nx_j$) must thus be constant.
+This constant can be captured in the $\alpha$ parameter itself, allowing us to simplify to

 $$
 \begin{align}